From understanding expenses to starting a limited company, our downloadable business guides can help you.

 The extra paperwork involved in going limited (Annual accounts, Corporation Tax Return etc.) is avoided as a sole trader.
 Operating in this manner is much simpler thanks to the fact that you’re only submitting a self-assessment (and perhaps a VAT return).

-The biggest downside comes in the form of unlimited liability, meaning should your business incur any losses your personal belongings could be up for grabs by your creditors.
+The biggest downside comes in the form of unlimited liability, meaning should your business incur any losses your personal property or belongings could be up for grabs by your creditors.

-The sole trader structure, then, is probably better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer.
-An accountant can tell you when right time might be to make the move.
+The sole trader structure is often considered better for the rookie freelancer, whilst going limited will generally suit the more seasoned freelancer.
+An accountant can tell you when the right time might be to make the move to a limited company.

 There are advantages and disadvantages to each approach, particularly when it comes to tax issues.
 Here's what you need to know!